Joshokelola/StudyNotes/CSC 411/INTRO.md

 - Problem of access to data if there's a breakdown of communication networks.

 ## Types of Database Systems
-- **Centralized Database System:** these are database systems that run on a single computer and don't interact with other computer s
+- **Centralized Database System:** these are database systems that run on a single computer and don't interact with other computer systems.
+They have to ability to store data